-This page is a bit abstruse if you’re a beginner.
+This page, on one of the luo-connecting channels, is a bit abstruse if you’re a beginner.
 It’s not that the words are any, or at least, much, more difficult than on other pages, but this is about a subject usually taught some way into acupuncture courses.

 So some of the concepts need your familiarity with other ideas in Chinese medicine.)

 Actually, I did this page, and other luo-connecting channel pages, for me.

 It means I can look up both the channel and its symptoms on my smartphone in case I forget them.

 For more information about this type of acupuncture channel, click on luo-connecting channels.

 When there are Heart syndrome symptoms, this Heart luo connecting channel is particularly useful if there are related symptoms in the: